High-Risk Occupations For Mesothelioma

-At Menges Law Firm, we are fierce advocates for those who have been diagnosed with mesothelioma.
-We are dedicated to helping mesothelioma victims — and their families — seek the financial compensation they deserve from the companies that are responsible for their exposure.
-Our attorneys have over 50 years’ combined experience and know what it takes to fight for your rights in asbestos exposure cases, even if the company responsible for your condition has already declared bankruptcy.
+We are fierce advocates for those diagnosed with mesothelioma at Menges Law Firm.
+We are dedicated to helping mesothelioma victims, and their families seek the financial compensation they deserve from the companies responsible for their exposure.
+Our attorneys have over 50 years of combined experience and know what it takes to fight for your rights in asbestos exposure cases, even if the company responsible for your condition has already declared bankruptcy.

-Asbestos is a potentially deadly mineral that has been used in everything from fabric and talc production, to building construction and pipe insulation.
-For decades, many workers throughout the country were regularly exposed to asbestos while performing the duties of their job.
+Asbestos is a potentially deadly mineral used in everything from fabric and talc production to building construction and pipe insulation.
+For decades, many workers were regularly exposed to asbestos while performing their job duties.
 While exposure can occur in many types of workplaces, some of those that are considered the highest risk include:

 - Auto mechanics

 - Custodial service

 Being diagnosed with mesothelioma can be a shocking and devastating experience, and for many people, it can also come as a surprise.
 Mesothelioma is a type of cancer caused by exposure to asbestos.
 Although it’s considered rare, it’s still important to be aware of the different occupations and industries considered “high-risk” in mesothelioma.

 Construction workers are among the most at risk regarding mesothelioma due to their frequent contact with asbestos materials.
 Asbestos was used in building materials such as pipes, insulation, and roofing, which posed a potential danger for construction workers who unknowingly worked with them daily.

 Shipyard workers are another group susceptible to developing mesothelioma from prolonged exposure to asbestos materials.
 From the early 20th century until the mid-1970s, asbestos was consistently used on ships for fireproofing, insulation, soundproofing material, flooring, etc, which posed a potential hazard for shipbuilders over the years who worked directly with these materials.